kpdecker/jsdiff/README.md

     * `options` : An object with options.
       - `context` describes how many lines of context should be included.
       - `ignoreWhitespace`: `true` to ignore leading and trailing whitespace.
+      - `newlineIsToken`: `true` to treat newline characters as separate tokens.
+This allows for changes to the newline structure to occur independently of the line content and to be treated as such.
+In general this is the more human friendly form of `diffLines` and `diffLines` is better suited for patches and other computer friendly output.

 * `Diff.createPatch(fileName, oldStr, newStr, oldHeader, newHeader)` - creates a unified diff patch.